MonashBioinformaticsPlatform/VEPvcf_parser/README.md

 ### Limitations:
 This is only tested on one-alt-allele-per-line vcfs, not comma-separated alt alleles.
+If you have multiallelic entries on single rows, use "bcftools norm -m - " (note the minus sign) to split multiallelic sites over several rows.
 Also it expects some format fields that might not be present in some vcfs ('DP', 'GQ', 'GT' and 'AD'), if these are absent then you will need to specify `formFields` argument with vaules that can be accepted by `vcfR::extract.gt()`.

 ### Do lots of files at once: